Christian Aid's Zimbabwe programme puts people at the centre of all its work.

 We aim to strengthen Inclusive Markets Development (IMD) and private sector engagement.

-Both help to bring systemic change and transformation for poor women and men.
+The inclusive markets programme helps to bring systemic change and transformation for poor women and men.

 Our programme focuses on three selected value chains including horticulture, sorghum and organic herbs and spices.